Factbox - Coming events in the euro zone debt crisis

 REFORM:

--- PM Rajoy has said he intends to deepen a constitutional reform, which sets a debt break and deficit limits for the central government and autonomous regions and was passed by the PP and the Socialists last September, as one of his first tasks as Prime Minister.
-Expected by mid-February
+-- PM Rajoy has said he intends to deepen a constitutional reform, which sets a debt break and deficit limits and was passed by the PP and the Socialists in September, as one of his first tasks as Prime Minister.
+Expected in January.

--- Labour market and financial sector reforms are also expected to be high on the agenda.
-Expected by mid-February
+-- Labour market and financial sector reforms are also expected to be high on the agenda after Rajoy is sworn in.
+Expected in January.

 DATA RELEASES: